Thank you for reading our post, please rate this article at the end.

 Parallel generator operation

 Sometimes, it is necessary to connect two generators to receive more power.
-This can be done with 30-amp RVs, but it’s actually more useful with 50-amp RVs.
+This can be done with 30-amp RVs, but it’s more useful with 50-amp RVs.
 One generator can easily achieve 3,600 watts.

 30-amp receptacle

-Final words
+Final Thoughts

-Choosing a proper generator for a 30-amp RV isn’t too easy, but we find it exciting how much optimization you could put into the process.
+Choosing a proper generator for a 30-amp RV isn’t easy, but we find it exciting how much optimization you could put into the process.